How can we determine Diamonds by Cut, Clarity, Color and Size?

 In color, white brilliant is the most ideal.
 Here is color chart

-Elements of the GIA diamond color grading scale are:
+The components comprising the GIA diamond grading scale for color include:

 • Colorless (D-F)